Dancin’ In The Era of COVID-19, Cold & Flu (oh my!)

-- Masks are welcome for all other ages; we respect each individual family’s decision to mask or not ages 10 and under.
+- Masks are optional for all ages; we respect each individual family’s decision to mask or not.
 (Please make sure the teacher of your child’s class is aware of your wishes if you need us to help enforce your family’s mask rule for younger children.)

-- In order to promote social distancing, there are designated traffic patterns to enter and leave the club, and there is no gathering in the halls or on the basketball court.
+- We recommend social distancing.
+Please respect any designated traffic patterns to enter and leave the club, and refrain from gathering in the halls or on the basketball court.